ml4drug-book/ml4drug-book.github.io/index.md

 **Machine Learning for Discovery**

-Speaker: Yoshua Bengio (Confirmed)
+Speaker: Yoshua Bengio (confirmed)

 **Grand challenges in AI for Science**

-Speaker: John Jumper (Confirmed)
+Speaker: John Jumper (tentative)

 **Real-world practices and impacts in AI for Science**